homebotties/homebotties/README.md

     $ npm start

-### TODO (System)

-- Migrate to GH issues
-- Review past commits for errors default to exposing merest endpoint (graphql service for raw 'bot state' read/write capability)
-- special state 'routes' maps paths/methods to lambdas
-  - such as a homepage
-- lock down security better (no camera ui)
-- Document configuring lights, camera, motors, lights, mic, rf
-- start service in bg (PM2?)
-- Communicate w/ arduinos etc
-- document/sourcecontrol system dependencies (rasbpian version, system packages, settings)

-## Maybe/someday
-- PDI deno
-- Use xstate or redux for core state manegement model?

 ## Recorder module
 - record state
 - access recordings
 - flicker like a candle when on
 - transmit ultrasonic FYIs
-- not be sold in 2-party states (!).
-But you can print your own if you want.
-If it conforms to the spec, you can even label it Homebotty and sell it at the farmer's market

 ## Car module
 - Drive states